Chiran687/Heart_Disease_Detection/README.md

 # Heart Disease Prediction

 This repository contains code for predicting heart disease based on a dataset of various medical attributes.
 The prediction model is trained using machine learning techniques and the resulting model (`model.pkl`) can be integrated into any application for real-time predictions.
+Please note that this is experimental and use this for learning purposes only.

 ## Dataset